A network operations center (“NOC”) provides a central location for enterprise IT.

 The NOC vs. SOC debate continues on around the world, but it is important to note that both operations centers play vital roles in an enterprise’s success.

-A NOC delivers technical support.
+A network operations center team delivers technical support.
 Key responsibilities include:

 - Endpoint monitoring and management